oracle/oci-ansible-modules/docs/modules/oci_security_list_module.rst

     <td></td>
     <td></td>
     <td>
-        <div>Identifier of the Virtual Cloud Network to which the Security List should be attached.
+        <div>Identifier of the Virtual Cloud Network to which the security List should be attached.
 Mandatory for create operation.
 Optional for delete and update.
-Mutually exclusive with security_list_id.</div>
+Mutually exclusive with <em>security_list_id</em>.</div>
     </td>
     </tr>